YubiKey vs. TOTP Apps: Best 2FA in 2026

 How TOTP Authenticator Apps Work

 Time-based One-Time Password (TOTP) apps generate six- or eight-digit codes that change every 30 seconds.
-The mechanism is defined in RFC 6238 and works as follows:
+The mechanism is defined in RFC 6238 (see our deep dive on how TOTP works for the full technical breakdown) and works as follows:

 1. During setup, the service shares a secret key with your authenticator app (usually via a QR code).